 2) Challenging the stop itself.
 A police officer must have a reason to justify pulling a car over and ultimately making an arrest for DUI in Florida.
 Many suspected drunk drivers are pulled over after the officer observes a traffic violation (speeding, running stop sign) or notices erratic driving behavior that puts other drivers at risk.

-A Ft.
-Lauderdale DUI lawyer may challenge the legitimacy of a stop and ultimately a DUI in FL if the driver was not cited for any other traffic violation and did not pose a risk to other drivers before being pulled over.
+A Fort Lauderdale DUI lawyer may challenge the legitimacy of a stop and ultimately a DUI if the driver was not cited for any other traffic violation and did not pose a risk to other drivers before being pulled over.

-A Ft.
-Lauderdale DUI lawyer may call upon an expert witness who may testify as to whether a medical condition may have led to false results and ultimately the charge of DUI in FL.
+A Fort Lauderdale DUI lawyer may call upon an expert witness who may testify as to whether a medical condition may have led to false results and ultimately the charge of DUI in Florida.

 Failure to preserve these tapes upon request may render any related evidence invalid.
 Video of driver conduct at a police station may also show a sober, competent individual, contrary to police descriptions of the arrest for DUI in FL.